Marjorie Lajoie: 2025–26 season: Milano Cortina Olympics

 Lajoie/Lagha opened their season in early October by winning gold at the 2025 Budapest Trophy.

-Later that month, they went on to place third at 2025 Skate Canada International, edging out USA's Christina Carreira and Anthony Ponomarenko for the bronze.
+Later that month, they went on to place third at 2025 Skate Canada International, edging out USA's Carreira/Ponomarenko for the bronze.
 “Today felt very good.
 We were really connected and enjoyed the moment,” said Lajoie after the Free Dance.
 “The crowd was amazing, so it really helped to enjoy the performance."
 However, Lagha was irked by the "exclamation" points they received in the protocols for their performances.

 Two weeks later, the team took silver at 2025 Skate America.
 “We’re very proud and happy with our skate and the result,” said Lajoie after the free dance.
 “It means a lot for us to finish second here.
 We worked really hard in between Skate Canada and Skate America."